askainet/docker-debian-repository/README.md

 A local repository for publishing deb files for use with apt.

 This docker box provides an apt repository based on the tool reprepro.
 The repository is served by an nginx server.
+Supports signed packages.

 Usage